mikaelvesavuori/minion/README.md

-# Minion: Minimalist CLI wrapper for ChatGPT 👾
+# Minion: Minimalist CLI wrapper for OpenAI APIs 👾

-## The easiest and most lightweight way for developers to use ChatGPT in a CLI.
+## The easiest and most lightweight way for developers to use OpenAI APIs in a CLI.

 Minion is a simple CLI wrapper that calls OpenAI APIs with prefabbed prompts and your Git diff data.
-It expedites proactive - rather than reactive - code reviews, commit messaging, and test generation.
+It expedites proactive - rather than reactive - code reviews, commit messaging, test generation, and diagramming.

 ## What to know